loidolt/loidolt-design/src/posts/window-blind-cord-child-proofing/index.md

 ---

-# Summary
+## Summary

 Magnetic detachable window blinds cord hanger.
-Keeps the cord from your blinds up off the ground for child proofing, robot vacuums, or whatever other reason you want cords to be managed and up out of the way.
+Keeps the cord from your blinds up off the ground for childproofing, robot vacuums, or whatever other reason you want cords to be managed and up out of the way.

 I designed these to replace the commercial options out there that cost upwards of $8-10 dollars per window, which is crazy for some plastic and a few magnets.